-Pursuant to RI law, child support is eligible to be terminated upon a child attaining the age of 18 and graduating high school but not longer then the child turning 19 years old.
-If the child is 18 years old and still in high school than child support may continue until the child graduates high school but not longer then the child attaining the age of 19.
+Pursuant to RI law, child support is eligible to be terminated upon a child attaining the age of 18 and graduating high school but not after the child turns 19 years old.
+If the child is 18 years old and still in high school than child support may continue until the child graduates high school but not after the child attains the age of 19.
 If a child is determined to be severely disabled then child support may continue indefinitely.
-Also, if the Judge finds good cause and a motion to extend child support is filed, the child support might continue for three months after graduation from high school but in no event past the child’s 19th birthday
+Also, if the Judge finds good cause and a motion to extend child support is filed, the child support might continue for three months after graduation from high school but in no event past the child’s 19th birthday.

 A person should file a motion to terminate child support approximately 30-40 days prior to the child’s graduation from high school.
 If the child did not finish high school then a person should file their motion 30-40 days prior to the child’s 18th birthday.
 It will take a approximately 30-40 days until the clerk can schedule a hearing for the termination motion.

-After the motion to terminate child support, the attorney must submit proper documentation and orders to the court, the obligor’s employer (to stop wage garnishment) and to the reciprocal clerk (to amend the computer records) If the computer records are not updated then the computer will continue to show an arrears which may cause problems including automatic intercept of your tax refund, inability to obtain a passport among other problems.
+After the motion to terminate child support, the RI child support attorney must submit proper documentation and orders to the court, the obligor’s employer (to stop wage garnishment) and to the reciprocal clerk (to amend the computer records) If the computer records are not updated then the computer will continue to show an arrears.
+This may cause problems including automatic intercept of your tax refund, inability to obtain a passport among other problems.

 Child Support Resources